Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionAssets.md

 >__Note__: This setting affects all `.inputactions` Assets, and persists across Unity Editor sessions.

-The editor window is divided into three panes.
+The editor window is divided into three panes:

 1. The left pane lists the Action Maps in the Asset.
 Each Map is a collection of Actions that you can enable or disable in bulk.
 2. The middle pane contains the Actions in the currently selected Action Map, and the bindings associated with each Action.